Last updated 19th May, 2025

 Damp is the presence of excess, unwanted moisture in your property.

-The discovery of damp in your home or building is not exactly cause for celebration — damp walls or areas of a building can lead to all sorts of structural issues and damages throughout your home.
+Left untreated, damp walls or damp areas can lead to all sorts of structural issues and damage throughout your home.

 Damp can be caused by a number of issues.
-However, the three most commonly known are condensation and poor ventilation within your home, a leak in the roofing or structure of the home, or rising damp.
+However, the three most common are:

 Condensation occurs when humidity within the home hits a cooler surface and converts to water droplets.
 Quite often, you will not experience condensation during the summer months as we tend to open our windows and turn off our central heating systems.